Top 4 Ingredients For Treating Acne

 Sulfur

-You probably recognize sulfur as a periodic table element, but we also ingest it regularly in the form of eggs, meat, fish, garlic, onion and beans.
-When it comes to skincare, sulfur stops the growth of bacteria on the skin’s surface while exfoliating and shedding dead skin cells.
+This element from the periodic table is essential for human life.
+We get sulfur from a variety of foods, including eggs, meat, fish, garlic, onions and beans.
+When it comes to skincare, sulfur limits the growth of bacteria on the skin’s surface while exfoliating and shedding dead skin cells.
 It also controls oil production, drying out active acne without dehydrating surrounding skin.
-Sulfur works well on inflammatory acne and sensitive skin.
-It is a great replacement for any intensive acne-fighting ingredients that some experience irritation with, like benzoyl peroxide.

-For example, you can replace SLMD’s BP Lotion with SLMD’s Sulfur Lotion, which also contains sweet almond oil to clear complexion and colloidal silver to disrupt the metabolic processes of bacteria on the surface of the skin.
 Sulfur can also treat eczema, seborrheic dermatitis, dandruff, rosacea, psoriasis, warts, pityriasis versicolor (skin discoloration), hair-follicle infections, and shingles.

 Retinol

-Dr. Lee's last word
+Dr. Lee's Last Word

-There are a few ingredients that are very effective for managing acne, that we dermatologists rely on for our patients.
+There are a few ingredients that are very effective for managing acne that we dermatologists rely on for our patients.
 The good news is that many of them are available over-the-counter, so you don't have to visit your doctor to start your acne routine.

 previous